 Melbourne is full of BIG things!
 For instance, Queen Victoria Market has 7 hectares and it’s the biggest open-air market in the Southern Hemisphere!

-This market was built in the 19th century and it has since become one of the biggest Melbourne tourist attractions; it homes over 600 small businesses that sell products ranging from produce to handmade goods.
+This market was built in the 19th century and it has since become one of the biggest Melbourne tourist attractions; it’s also a great place to get fresh produce!

-FUN FACT: In the 1960s, the mayor of Melbourne wanted to destroy Queen Victoria Market in order to build a parking lot, but the neighbors reacted and forced him to turn the building into a national trust, so that it could never be destroyed!
+FUN FACT: Here’s an interesting story so you can get a better image of the way Australians are: In the 1960s, the mayor of Melbourne wanted to destroy Queen Victoria Market in order to build a parking lot, but the neighbors reacted and forced him to turn the building into a national trust, so that it could never be destroyed!

-You can check it out with this 2-hour foodie tour that will take your through Queen Victoria Market, where you’ll get to taste some of Melbourne’s yummiest produce!
+You can also check it out with this 2-hour foodie tour that will take you through the amazing world of Queen Victoria Market.
+Great for every food loving people out there!

 4. Try the famous Melbourne coffee